practicalovertone/practicalovertone.github.io/_posts/2023-08-21-harmonics.md

 </div>

 Let's filter the sound again, but this time add the frequencies from high to low.
-Listen in particularly to when you can hear the original note.
+Listen in particularly to when you can perceive the original note.

 <div style="position: relative; overflow: hidden; width: 100%; padding-top: 56.25%;">
     <video controls style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;">